AshleyByeUK/tictactoe-ruby-json-api/README.md

 bundle exec rspec --format doc
 ```

-Once `rspec` has been run, you can view the code coverage report in your web browser:
+Once `rspec` has run, you can view the code coverage report in your web browser:

 ```
 open ./coverage/index.html